GenDJ/GenDJ/readme.md

 Then update the version in docker-bake.hcl and build/push with `docker buildx bake --push --progress=plain`

-When containerized it then runs via `run_dockerized.sh` so that it uses the cached models in `./saved_pipeline`
+When containerized it then runs via `run_containerized.sh` so that it uses the cached models in `./saved_pipeline`

 # ETC